 Most Bitcoin ATMs require you to submit a phone number to verify your identity.
-You then receive a verification code.
+Next, you will receive a verification code.
 You enter this code into the machine and proceed with your transaction.
-Bitcoin ATMs will also require your basic customer information (KYC) as they are considered financial institutions.
+After that, BATMs will also require you to share your basic customer information (KYC).
+The crypto machines must comply with these rules because they are considered financial institutions.
 No surprise, given how powerful they are for your financial sovereignty.

 Decide Whether To Buy Or Sell

-Once you’re logged in, you decide whether you want to buy or sell Bitcoin.
+Moving along, now that you’re logged in, you must decide whether you want to buy or sell Bitcoin.
 If you choose to buy, you feed cash into the machine.
 You generate a QR code from your digital cryptocurrency wallet for the ATM to know where to send the funds to.
 In a final step, the ATM sends Bitcoin to your personal wallet.

 To sell, you send Bitcoin from your digital wallet to the QR code the machine generates.
-Some machines provide an instant transaction while others take a bit longer.
+Machines vary.
+For example, some machines provide an instant transaction while others take a bit longer.

-The wait times are much faster than buying or selling through an online exchange which depends on the legacy and sometimes hostile banking system.
+So, the wait times are much faster than buying or selling through an online exchange.
+Why?
+Because online exchanges depend on the legacy and, sometimes hostile banking system.

 Set Up A Digital Wallet

-Before you use a Bitcoin ATM, you’ll need to set up your digital wallet.
+Now, before you use a Bitcoin kiosk, you’ll need to set up your digital wallet.
 It’s a simple process.